MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/isfinitefunction.md

 ---
 # isfinite()

-Returns whether the input is a finite value, meaning it's neither infinite nor NaN.
+Returns whether the input is a finite value, meaning it's not infinite or NaN.

 ## Syntax